50 Canadians Reveal What Their “Happy Place” Looks Like

 For Lynn Mabley of Hinton, Alberta, happiness is the unspoiled beauty of Wildhorse Lake, particularly in the fall when the foliage on the lower slopes of the mountains start to turn.

 Are you an avid “leaf peeper”?
-Lose yourself in this gorgeous gallery celebrating the colours of autumn across Canada.
+Find out the best places to see fall colours across Canada.

 How does your garden grow?